OpenSecuritySummit/oss2020/content/training/week-2/Security-Standards/isg-converting-to-checklist.md

 ---
-title        : How to convert ISGs into checklists track        : Security Standards type         : training-session topics       :
+title        : What are ISGs and how to convert ISGs into checklists? track        : Security Standards type         : training-session topics       :